The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Introduction

 Recent literature on secure MIMO ISAC has extensively investigated the joint design of communication and sensing signals to balance secrecy requirements with sensing performance.
-A prevalent approach involves the simultaneous optimization of information and artificial noise signals to maximize secrecy rates while satisfying sensing constraints such as beampattern error, radar SINR, or CRLB \cite{su:twc:21, jia:tvt:24, ren:tcom:23}.
-To address practical challenges, studies have also accounted for eavesdropper CSI uncertainty by employing robust optimization to guarantee worst-case secrecy performance \cite{ren:tcom:23, jia:tvt:24}, or leveraged sensing functionality itself to localize unknown eavesdroppers for enhanced security \cite{su:twc:24}.
-Furthermore, data-driven frameworks using deep learning have recently emerged as an alternative for precoder design \cite{li:commlett:24}.
+A prevalent approach involves the simultaneous optimization of information and artificial noise signals to maximize the secrecy rate while satisfying sensing constraints such as beampattern error, radar SINR, or CRLB \cite{su:twc:21, jia:tvt:24, ren:tcom:23}.
+To address practical challenges, studies have also accounted for eavesdropper channel state information (CSI) uncertainty by employing robust optimization to guarantee worst-case secrecy performance \cite{ren:tcom:23, jia:tvt:24}, or have leveraged sensing functionality itself to localize unknown eavesdroppers for enhanced security \cite{su:twc:24}.
+Furthermore, data-driven frameworks based on deep learning have emerged as an alternative approach to precoder design \cite{li:commlett:24}.

-The technical core of these existing designs primarily relies on sophisticated numerical optimization frameworks.
-Specifically, non-convex secrecy-oriented problems are typically tackled by transforming them into tractable forms through techniques such as semidefinite relaxation (SDR) with rank-one constraints \cite{chu:tvt:23, li:tvt:25}, successive convex approximation (SCA) based on first-order Taylor expansions \cite{he:twc:24, li:tvt:25}, and the S-procedure for handling bounded CSI errors \cite{ren:tcom:23, jia:tvt:24}.
-While these methods effectively produce high-performance beamforming solutions via interior-point methods or standard solvers like CVX, they are limited in revealing and incorporating the structural insights of the optimal precoding design.
+The technical core of these existing designs relies primarily on sophisticated numerical optimization frameworks.
+Specifically, nonconvex secrecy-oriented problems are typically tackled by reformulating them into tractable forms via techniques such as semidefinite relaxation (SDR) of rank-one constraints \cite{chu:tvt:23, li:tvt:25}, successive convex approximation (SCA) based on first-order Taylor expansions \cite{he:twc:24, li:tvt:25}, and the S-procedure for handling bounded CSI errors \cite{ren:tcom:23, jia:tvt:24}.
+While these methods can produce high-performance beamforming solutions via interior-point methods or standard solvers like CVX, they are limited in revealing and incorporating the structural insights of the optimal precoder design.

-Consequently, such approaches provide limited insight into a fundamental question: how an optimal secure ISAC precoder should be structured relative to the tripartite relationship between communication, sensing, and eavesdropping channel subspaces.
-Moreover, the fundamental limits of this trade-off in terms of DoF remain largely uncharacterized.
-In particular, this lack of structural understanding obscures whether and how known optimal designs for simpler channels (e.g., GSVD-based precoding for the MIMO wiretap channel \cite{KhistiMIMOME2010}) can be extended in secure MIMO ISAC systems.
+Consequently, these approaches provide limited insight into a fundamental question: how an optimal secure ISAC precoder should be structured relative to the tripartite relationship among communication, sensing, and eavesdropper's channel subspaces.
+Moreover, the fundamental limits of this tradeoff in terms of DoF remain largely uncharacterized.
+In particular, this lack of structural understanding obscures whether and how known optimal designs for simpler channels (e.g., GSVD-based precoding for the MIMO wiretap channel \cite{KhistiMIMOME2010}) can be extended to secure MIMO ISAC systems.